tomjoht/tomjoht.github.io/_restapicourse/pubapis_api_interactivity.md

 course: "Documenting REST APIs"
 type: notes_docapis
 weight: 6.8
+redirect_to: /learnapidoc/pubapis_api_interactivity.html
 ---

 ## API explorers

 A recurring feature in many API doc publishing sites is interactivity.
 Swagger, readme.io, Apiary, and many other platforms allow you to try out calls and see responses.

 For APIs not on these platforms, wiring up an API Explorer is often done by engineers.
 Since you already have the API wiring to make calls and receive responses, creating an API Explorer is a feasible task for a UI developer.

 Here's a sample API explorer from Twitter:

 <a href="https://dev.twitter.com/rest/tools/console"><img src="/images_api/twitterapiexplorer.png" alt="Twitter API Explorer" /></a>